The University of Iowa College of Law now offers a two-year Juris Doctor Program for foreign-trained lawyers.

 Once your application is complete, the College of Law Admissions Committee will contact you with instructions on scheduling an interview.
 In most instances, the interview will be conducted electronically.

 Tuition costs and costs of living at Iowa are significantly lower than at peer institutions.
-A new tuition rate for graduate law education has just been approved applicable to the JD program, including the 2-Year JD for Foreign Trained Lawyers.
-The rate is $21,964 per year for residents of the state of Iowa, and $39,500 per year for residents of other states and foreign countries.
-The new tuition rates will go into effect fall of 2014.
+The JD tuition rate is $21,964 per year for residents of the state of Iowa, and $39,500 per year for residents of other states and foreign countries.
+Please see this chart (and click on "International" if appropriate) for more information.
 Tuition discounts (at the resident rate) are provided for students employed by faculty as research assistants, and many students take advantage of this opportunity.
 The costs include an estimate of living expenses for twelve months.
 The total indicated on that document is the amount of support from all sources that foreign students will need to show in order to obtain a student visa.
 It is reasonable to expect these amounts to increase somewhat each year.

 Under current federal regulations, only US citizens and permanent residents are eligible for federal student loans.
 Applicants who are not eligible for federal student loans may qualify for private loan programs.
 You can find information on such private alternate loans here.
 The University of Iowa International Programs also maintains a list of external grants for non-US citizens here.
 Applicants should also investigate loan opportunities in their home countries.